 Pumpkin + S’mores, a match made in heaven, is exactly how you will feel within your first bite into this Incredible Cake!

-Layers of Moist Pumpkin Cake are slathered with an Easy to Make Homemade Marshmallow Frosting, Silky Chocolate Ganache and Browned Butter Graham Cracker Crumbs.
+Pumpkin S’mores Cake layers are slathered with an Easy to Make Homemade Marshmallow Frosting, Silky Chocolate Ganache and Browned Butter Graham Cracker Crumbs.
 It’s ooey gooey, melty goodness with a feel of the Fall season all in one!

 S’mores, although enjoyed any time of the year, nothing can compare to making this treat in its natural habitat.
 Mine are usually enjoyed on balmy evenings and on good nights, a light breeze will sweep through giving the perfect excuse to pull out that hoodie I’ve been dying to wear.